StevenLambion/SwiftDux/README.md

 #### View doesn't update after it dispatches an action

-See next issue below.
+~~See next issue below.
 For some reason, the observable object for dispatched actions is ignored by SwiftUI after its parent view has re-rendered in some cases.
 The observable object used by the state continues to work fine.
 I'm currently investigating the issue.
-The current fix is to manually implement the updateWhen(action:) function to rerender the view.
+The current fix is to manually implement the updateWhen(action:) function to rerender the view.~~

+This has been fixed by changing the dispatch connection from an environment object to an environment value.
+I had previously tried this in earlier betas, but it didn't work as expected.
+It appears to be fixed in the current beta.

 #### SwiftUI doesn't properly resubscribe to bindable objects after their initial creation.